agude/agude.github.io/_drafts/2020-12-14-data_science_interview_prep_data_manipulation.md

 {% capture file_dir %}/files/switrs-dataset{% endcapture %}

-I often get asked by newly-minted PhDs trying to get their first job:
+I often get asked by newly-minted PhDs trying to get their first data job:

-> How can I prepare for dataset interviews?
+> How can I prepare for dataset-based interviews?
 Do you have any examples of
-> datasets to practice with that you can share?
+> datasets to practice with?

 I never had a good answer.
 I would tell them a lot about how interviews went, but I wished I had something to share that they could work with and practice